timbeaudet/knowledge_base/software/adobe_premiere.md

 ## Adding Large Photos with Motion

+**Syncronizing Audio with Video Clip**

+When the frame drops do not have enoughy precision to work you can Right-click on the time-ruler at the top of the time lines and choose "Show Audio Time Units" which will allow more precision to drag the audio to.

 **Resizing the image**

 1. To rescale the image close to the size of the video frame, right-click on the image clip, _inside the time-line_, and choose `Scale to Frame Size`.